Code-Institute-Submissions/KeyBeats/README.md

 - **CSS3** Cascading style sheet language used in conjunction with HTML to create ontent and style.
 - **JavaScript** is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive.
 - **jQuery** is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation
+- **EmailJS** allows sending email directly from Javascript, with no backend development.

 ## Testing